POLICY 807 - HEALTH AND SAFETY POLICY

 IV.
 PROGRAM AND PLANS

-- A. For the purpose of implementing this policy, the administration will, within the budgetary limitations adopted by the school board, implement a health and safety program that includes specific plan requirements in various areas as identified by the health and safety advisory committee.
+- For the purpose of implementing this policy, the administration will, within the budgetary limitations adopted by the school board, implement a health and safety program that includes specific plan requirements in various areas as identified by the health and safety advisory committee.
 Areas that may be considered include, but are not limited to, the following:

 - Fire and Life Safety